yashk2000/ARPaint/README.md

 # ARPaint :paintbrush:

 An android app which uses [Google ARCore](https://developers.google.com/ar) to allow user to paint on a camera feed.
+You can try out the app by downloading the APK from [here](https://github.com/yashk2000/ARPaint/blob/master/app/app-debug.apk) :rocket:.

 ## Features Implemented :fire: